Ajlee-BI/SAN-Parking-Vehicle-Analysis/README.md

 If a customer drives to the gate and is rejected before paying, the sequence may look like:
 (Entry → Rejection → Exit → Transaction)

-To normalize this data, we had to pivot SKIDATA’s multi-row structure into a single-row format, effectively “elongating” the rows into columns.
-This process required careful mapping of MovementTypeDesig values to ensure that each transaction was accurately represented in the unified schema.
+To standardize the data, we transformed SKIDATA’s multi-row structure into a single-row format by using SQL lead and lag functions, combined with a WHERE clause to filter only rows that represented complete transactions.
+This approach effectively pivoted the data, turning sequential movement events into columns.
+Careful mapping of MovementTypeDesig values was essential to ensure every transaction was accurately reconstructed and aligned within the unified schema.

 - Include Image of 1 complete transaction highlighted to show the 4 rows
 - Include an image afterwards to show the pivoted / elongated table.

+## API Notebook Explained:

+## Monthly_TXN_Sample

+## MONTHLY_SNAPSHOT_